What is a MOOC and how do they work?

 Will MOOCs give you a qualification?

 FutureLearn is the UK's biggest MOOC provider, offering countless free short courses in a range of subjects.
 You'll have to pay to receive a certificate at the end, but you can also opt for their Unlimited plan.
-This costs around £200 per year and allows you to get a certificate for hundreds of short courses.
+This costs around £250 per year (or sometimes less during a sale) and allows you to get a certificate for hundreds of short courses.

 Are MOOCs free?